-Compare golf insurance providers
+Compare golf insurance

 - Third party liability.
 Accidents during a golf game can be nasty.
 Your insurer can cover you if you end up injuring someone whilst playing golf or if you damage somebody else’s property.

 - Personal injury.
 Although golf seems like a civilised sport when compared to the likes of rugby, injuries and accidents are still common.
-Insurance can provide you with cover for injuries that results in your death or the loss of limbs, sight or a permanent disability.
+Insurance can provide you with cover for injuries that result in your death or the loss of limbs, sight or a permanent disability.
 It can also cover you for dental treatment and hospitalisation as a result of a golfing injury.

 - Cover for fees.
 If you become injured or ill and are unable to play, insurance can cover the cost of any membership fees or golf tournaments.

 - Hole in one cover.
 A hole in one sounds ideal for a lot of golfers – but your bank balance may disagree.
 It is tradition to buy everyone a round back in the clubhouse if you’ve hit a hole in one.
-Luckily insurance can cover this cost up to a set amount like £200.
-However you will usually be required to provide a scorecard signed by your club’s secretary as proof.
+Luckily, insurance can cover this cost up to a set amount like £200.
+However, you will usually be required to provide a scorecard signed by your club’s secretary as proof.